iamjoncannon/ReactBoil/PEP.md

 Make sure you've navigated to the project folder containing the src folder, and run "react scaffold."

-Ok...you could also just:
+Ok...again you could also do:

 ```bash
 pwd
 ```
-We need the exact path to the "project" file.
+We just need the exact system path to the "project" file.

-Replace the console log, copy and paste the file path along with the following shell method:
+Replace the console log, insert the file path along with the following shell method:

 ```js